linux-system-roles/logging/README.md

 process these logs if needed to add additional metadata and ship it to a remote location to be saved and analyzed.

 The logging role currently supports `Rsyslog` as the log collector.
-The `Rsyslog` is based on the role created by DebOps, https://github.com/debops/ansible-rsyslog.

 Table of Contents
 =================